 The Global Assessment of Environmental-Economic Accounting and Supporting Statistics is a survey administered under the auspices of the UN Committee of Experts on Environmental Economic Accounting (UNCEEA).
-The aim of the Global Assessment is to assess the status and progress of implementation of the SEEA in countries and to provide data for SDG indicator 15.9.1(in particular, sub-indicator 15.9.1 (b)).
+The aim of the Global Assessment is to assess the progress of implementation of the SEEA in countries and to provide data for SDG indicator 15.9.1(in particular, sub-indicator 15.9.1 (b)).
 The Committee defines implementation in three progressive stages: 1) compilation (including pilot compilation); 2) compilation and dissemination; and 3) regular compilation and dissemination.
 More information on how the Committee views implementation can be found here.

 The Assessment has previously been administered in 2014, 2017, 2020 and 2021, either as a benchmark or abbreviated assessment.
-Benchmark assessments serve to gain a better understanding of national SEEA implementation, including institutional and funding arrangements, countries’ priorities and future plans for implementing accounts, technical assistance received and provided, and the use of the accounts.
-The review also helps assess the support required by countries for implementing the SEEA.
-The survey was first administered to the national statistical offices of UN Member States and additional territories in 2006.
-It was again administered in 2014, 2017, and most recently in 2020.
+Benchmark assessments serve to gain a detailed understanding of national SEEA implementation, including institutional and funding arrangements, countries’ priorities and future plans for implementing accounts, technical assistance received and provided, and the use of the accounts.
+The last benchmark assessment was administered in 2020, and the next benchmark assessment will be administered in 2023.

-According to the 2020 Assessment, 89 countries have implemented the SEEA.
-Of these 89 countries, 62 (70 per cent) publish at least one account on a regular basis (stage III); 11 (12 per cent) publish their accounts on an ad-hoc basis (stage II); while 16 countries (18 per cent) compile, but do not yet publish their accounts (stage I).
+According to the 2022 Global Assessment report, 92 countries have implemented the SEEA.
+Of these 92 countries, 66 (72 per cent) publish at least one account on a regular basis (stage III); 14 (15 per cent) publish their accounts on an ad-hoc basis (stage II); while 12 countries (13 per cent) compile, but do not yet publish their accounts (stage I).
 Out of the 92 countries compiling the SEEA, nearly all (91 out of 92) compile SEEA Central Framework accounts.
 In addition, nearly half (43) of these countries compile the SEEA Ecosystem Accounting.

 Figure 2: Number of countries implementing the SEEA over the years